 Co-op work terms are typically four, eight or twelve-month auxiliary appointments, as they align with the post-secondary trimester system (Winter: January - April; Summer: May - August; Fall: September - December).

-The Co-operative Education Training Program offers two employment options depending on the schooling of the co-op student:
+The Co-operative Education Training Program offers two employment options depending on the level of schooling of the co-op student: